bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/deploy-an-application.md

 - **Pod Template** - Defines container specification (desired state of the pods being deployed), base image, ports and environment variables
 - **Replicas** - Number of instances that should be maintained
 - **Selectors** - Labels that identify the pods managed by the deployment configuration
-- **Triggers** - Image triggers update deployments when a new version is available. `BuildConfig` supports image triggers and configuration change triggers.
-Additionally, Deployments and StatefulSets can also use [image triggers](https://docs.openshift.com/container-platform/4.12/openshift_images/triggering-updates-on-imagestream-changes.html) which initiate updates when an image stream tag that the triggering resource points to is updated.
+- **Triggers** - Image triggers update deployments when a new version is available.
 Understanding these components is essential for correctly configuring your application's deployment.
 To read more about other configuration options, use `oc explain` command or this [kubernetes official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ### 2. Choose a deployment strategy